codingtuto/CodingIntroJS/README.md

 | ⌨️ **Keyboard Navigation** | Allows users to navigate using the keyboard for better accessibility.      |
 | 📱 **Responsive Design**  | Works seamlessly across all screen sizes (desktop, tablet, mobile).        |
 | ⚡ **Lightweight & Fast** | No extra bloat—keep your site fast and lean.                                |

 ---

+## What’s new in version 7 — Zenith Edition?

+* Fixed tooltip content disappearing after positioning
+* Much faster, snappier animations (less waiting)
+* Minimalist design with fewer rounded corners and lighter shadows
+* Instant element appearance—no slow fade-ins or bounces
+* Better layout on small screens with safe margins
+* Pre-calculated element positions to avoid flicker and jumps
+* Improved tooltip placement to avoid covering targets
+* Rock-solid overlay and cutout method for stability

+---